Spomky-Labs/jose/doc/object/signature_instruction.md

 To sign an input, you have to create a `SignatureInstruction` object.

-This object will contain the private key and headers (protected or unprotected headers) you want to use and will be passed to the `Signer` object.
+This object will contain the private key and headers (protected or unprotected headers) you want to use.

+Your instruction will be passed to the `Signer` object.

 ```php
 use SpomkyLabs\Jose\SignatureInstruction;